paulipa/sico-wiki/groups-and-roles/fc-mqp-checklist.md

 > (Hitting High Sec) Ok, the last command we will cover today is Free Burn, Free burn means you are free to burn to your destination at the fastest speed you can as fleet warping will always move you at the speed of the slowest ship in the fleet to keep the group together, this means until you hit your destination the fleet will split up.
 Free burn back to HQ

 ## After the fleet
 Give out a fat link.
-Rename the FAT link as MQP | `<possible fleet description>` like MQP | Wormhole diving
+Rename the FAT link as GRIP | `<possible fleet description>` like MQP | Wormhole diving

-> MQP fat links must include the phrase MQP in somewhere in the links name or we can't track it as an MQP FAT {.is-danger}
+> GRIP fat links must include the phrase GRIP in somewhere in the links name or we can't track it as an GRIP: Fleets & PvP FAT
+{.is-danger}

-If you had losses you can SRP the MQP doctrines.
+If you had losses you can SRP the GRIP: Fleets & PvP doctrines.
 Any other doctrines are up for your own consideration and wallet.

 Notify people about our SLTRN military response program and briefly tell it how it works: Make a new account with a buddy invite and create a caldari character in it.
 Then inject the SP for the doctrines and voila you have a pvp ready char always in the right place with the right skills!